-ASLab SOUL Project funded by IST ICEA and MEC C3 - Home
+ASLab SOUL Project funded by IST ICEA and MEC C3 - Home.

-Biologically inspired cognitive architectures Biologically Inspired Cognitive Architectures (BICA) was a DARPA project administered by the Information Processing Technology Office (IPTO) which began in 2005 and is designed to create the next generation of Cognitive architecture models of human artificial intelligence.
+Biologically inspired cognitive architectures.
+Biologically Inspired Cognitive Architectures (BICA) was a DARPA project administered by the Information Processing Technology Office (IPTO) which began in 2005 and is designed to create the next generation of Cognitive architecture models of human artificial intelligence.

 External links References Scientists Afflict Computers with Schizophrenia to Better Understand the Human Brain.
 May 5, 2011 AUSTIN, Texas — Computer networks that can't forget fast enough can show symptoms of a kind of virtual schizophrenia, giving researchers further clues to the inner workings of schizophrenic brains, researchers at The University of Texas at Austin and Yale University have found.